Tian-Xie/HELP/README.md

 **Reference**: P. E. Gill, W. Murray, M. A. Saunders and M. H. Wright (1987).
 Maintaining LU factors of a general sparse matrix, Linear Algebra and its Applications 88/89, 239-270.

 LUSOL supports Bartels-Golub-Reid updates for column replacement.
 Note that C Translation is used in another MILP solver: lp_solve (<http://lpsolve.sourceforge.net/5.5/>).

+## C. Iterative Methods

+These methods are used to solve the normal equation, (A D A^T) x = b.
+However, due to the ill-conditionness, the performance is far from satisfactory and is only used for fun.
+For testing, users can

+(1) Include "UsePCG_CPU.cpp" and "PCG.cpp" for a CPU implementation, this is a preconditioned conjugate gradient written by myself.
+For preconditioner, the following is referred:

+J. Gondzio, Matrix-Free Interior Point Method, Computational Optimization and Applications 51 (2012) pp. 457-480.

+(2) Another choice is use CG_DESCENT by including "UseCgDescent.cpp" and all files in subdirectory "CG_DESCENT", which is credit to

+[1] W. W. Hager and H. Zhang, A new conjugate gradient method with guaranteed descent and an efficient line search, SIAM Journal on Optimization, 16 (2005), 170-192.
+[2] W. W. Hager and H. Zhang, Algorithm 851: CG_DESCENT, A conjugate gradient method with guaranteed descent, ACM Transactions on Mathematical Software, 32 (2006), 113-137.
+[3] W. W. Hager and H. Zhang, A survey of nonlinear conjugate gradient methods, Pacific Journal of Optimization, 2 (2006), pp. 35-58.
+[4] W. W. Hager and H. Zhang, Limited memory conjugate gradients, www.math.ufl.edu/~hager/papers/CG/lcg.pdf